 Q. What is Gainesville like?

 A. Gainesville consistently ranks as one of the best values and best places to live in the nation, in part due to the art community, natural environment and the benefits associated with being the hometown to a major university.
-National Geographic has named it one of the “50 best places to live and play”.
+Forbes recently named Gainesville No. 3 on their list of “The 10 Best Cities for Work-Life Balance.”
 With a population of about 125,000, Gainesville is a thriving college town with lots to do on and off campus.
-With over 65 % of the county offering lakes, wetlands, and trails, and with sandy beaches two hours away, the outdoor activities and adventures are endless.
+With over 65% of the county offering lakes, wetlands, and trails, and with sandy beaches two hours away, the outdoor activities and adventures are endless.

 Q. What type of support services and academic services do you offer students?

 A. Housed on the law campus itself and located in Holland Hall, the Office of Student Affairs provides and coordinates a variety of services that include: academic counseling and support, registration, financial aid, multicultural programming, exchange and study abroad programs and orientation.
-In addition, the Center for Career Development (CDC) coordinates recruiting activities between students, alumni and employers.
-The CDC also provides law students and alumni with a wide range of career resources including individual career counseling and career education workshops and programs.
+In addition, the Center for Career Development (CCD) coordinates recruiting activities between students, alumni and employers.
+The CCD also provides law students and alumni with a wide range of career resources including individual career counseling and career education workshops and programs.

 Q. As members of the law school community, do students have access to all university facilities?